 How does someone become a surrogate?

-Women who are interested in becoming surrogates can apply to work with a surrogacy agency that matches them with intended parents.
+Women who are interested in becoming gestational carriers (commonly referred to as surrogates) can apply to work with a surrogacy agency that matches them with intended parents.
 There is typically an extensive intake process in which the agency gathers information about the woman’s prior medical and pregnancy history.